Pearson-Higher-Ed/component-archetype/README.contribute.md

 ### Using ElementsSDK

-Pearson has created a base styling library to assist developers in creating a user interface with styles that are pre-approved by the design team.
-For the purposes of this component archetype the incorporation of ElementsSDK is for the purposes of the demo only, but it is possible that the component archetype demo does not pull in the latest version of ElementsSDK.
-Should the demo need to be on the latest ElementsSDK version, please update the package.json file to reflect the current version of [ElementsSDK](https://github.com/Pearson-Higher-Ed/elements)
+Pearson has created a base styling library to assist developers in creating a user interface with styles that are pre-approved by the design team, known as the ElementsSDK.
+This is used for demo purposes here, but it is possible that the component archetype demo does not pull in the latest version.
+Should it be necessary, please update the package.json file to reflect the current version of [ElementsSDK](https://github.com/Pearson-Higher-Ed/elements).

-Additionally, given the scope of ElementsSDK, developers will need to consider if incorporating ElementsSDK into their component as a direct dependency is warranted.

 ### Unit Test